ilpanich/jirust-cli/README.md

 * list all the projects
 * list all the issue types available in a given project
 * list all the fields available in a given project for a given issue type
-* Create a new issue (Not yet working, to be fixed)
+* Create a new issue
 * Show an issue details
 * Update an issue (Not yet working, to be fixed)
 * Delete an issue